kyriakosgeorgiades/Store/README.md

 ```bash
 Update-Database
 ```

+A seeder is applied to the database each time the docker starts up for the sake of having ready-to-use data for demo and faster development.

 3. After is completed switch back the server to "db" and switch the startup project to docker-compose to run the API with the database.
 Docker Desktop that you have previously installed will prompt a message to start up:
 ```json